edgarfinn/React-Basic-Reference/README.md

 export default HeroHeader;
 ```

 If you require a component to have any consideration for the app's state you will need the component to be a class component.
-Unless you absolutely certain added functionalities, such as updating the DOM, or access to the app's state, then its generally best to default to using functional components.
+Unless you really need added functionalities, such as updating the app's state or the DOM, then its generally best to default to using functional components.

 ### State
 State is a plain javascript object which is used to **record** and **react** to user events.
-Each class-based component has its own state.
+Each class-based component has its own component-level state.
+(Not to be confused with application-level state).

-Whenever a component's state is changed, the component immediately re-renders, and forces any of its child components to re-render as well.
+Whenever a component's state is changed, the component immediately re-renders, and causes any of its child components to re-render as well.

 Whenever making use of state in a component, the state object must first be initialised inside the class' [constructor() method](https://github.com/edgarfinn/ES6-OOP#constructor).